|Short Description:||Information Systems Concepts|

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 This course provides business, commerce and information technology practitioners with the opportunity to explore core information systems concepts, within the context of business and information technology, to enable effective application of business information systems as support tools within their profession.
-Participants will explore core concepts of business information systems; and will be able to develop a range of business information systems practical skills.
+Participants will explore core concepts of business information systems, including ethical issues typically encountered by IT professionals; and will be able to develop a range of business information systems practical skills.
 Participants will also be able to communicate the findings from these information systems to appropriate audiences.
-Participants will apply their knowledge of core information systems concepts through multiple choice, short answer and case study based critical thinking questions within an examination context.
-NOTE: Learners undertaking this course are required to manage their time well to ensure they complete all requisite work as per their study schedule.
+Participants will apply their knowledge of core information systems concepts through multiple choice, short answer and case study based questions within an examination context.
 Core skills learnt in this course will be assumed as part of subsequent courses in business, commerce and information systems.